NOT FOR RELEASE, DISTRIBUTION OR PUBLICATION, IN WHOLE OR IN PART, IN OR INTO

 VOLTA FINANCE PORTFOLIO

-In October, no particular event materially affected the situation of the
+Over the quarter, no event of default materially affected the situation of the

 positions in Jazz III and ARIA III remain highly sensitive to any credit event